Compare and RecycleSanta hat

 How Do I Know When To Upgrade My Phone?

-There are key signs that are indicators as to whether you actually need to upgrade your phone or at least start thinking about upgrading it.
-A common reason that many people choose to upgrade their phone is because of new phone releases which can be irresistable.
+There are key signs that indicate whether you should upgrade your phone or at least start thinking about upgrading it.
+Often, people choose to upgrade due to new models being released, which can be quite tempting.
 But if there is nothing wrong with your phone in terms of functionality and you are still able to get the latest updates, then we suggest keeping hold of your phone for longer.
-Especially, when in reality our demand for smartphones is detrimental to the environment in terms of how much e-waste this creates.
+Especially, when in reality our demand for smartphones is detrimental to the environment in terms of how much e-waste they create.

 It No Longer Receives Software and Security Updates

-If your phone stopped receiving security and software updates, then it most likely is too old and the manufacturer has dropped the support for it.
-This will put your personal information and data at risk as without regular security patch updates your phone may become vulnerable to malware attacks and is one of the most serious reasons as to why at this point you have to upgrade your phone.
+If your phone stopped receiving security and software updates, then it most likely is too old, and the manufacturer has dropped support for it.
+This will put your personal information and data at risk, as without regular security patch updates, your phone may become vulnerable to malware attacks; this is one of the most serious reasons why, at this point, you must upgrade your phone.

 It Has Incurred Cosmetic Damage and Is Unsafe To Use